SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==============================================================================================
 2018-03-29  * Updated for Swift 4.1.

+            * Added information about synthesized implementations of equivalence operators to the :ref:`AdvancedOperators_EquivalenceOperators` section.

             * Added information about conditional protocol conformance to the :ref:`Declarations_ExtensionDeclaration` section of the :doc:`../ReferenceManual/Declarations` chapter,